 Reboot your computer after the installation to complete the update process.
-After your system has been updated, test-print a webpage from Microsoft Edge to see if the error has been resolved.
+After your system has been updated, test-print a webpage from Microsoft Edge to see if the problem has been resolved.

 Fix #3: Update Your Printer Device Driver.

-The error 0X8007007e printer problem can also occur when your printer driver is outdated.
-Take note that Windows 10 no longer supports 32-bit programs, so you have to make sure that you installed the 64-bit version of the printer driver.
+The error 0X8007007e printer problem can also occur when your printer drivers are outdated.
+Take note that Windows 10 no longer supports 32-bit programs, so you have to make sure that you installed the 64-bit version of the printer drivers.

 To update your printer software, follow these steps: